ivangrigolon/csfle-tests/README.md

 Use the Mongo() constructor to create a database connection with the client-side field level encryption options.
-Replace the mongodb://myMongo.example.net URI with the connection string URI of the target cluster.

 ```
 encryptedClient = Mongo(